 Download a factsheet specific to your major: Anthropology | Astronomy | Biochemistry & Molecular Biology | Biology | Chemistry | Computer Science | Earth & Environment | Marine Science | Mathematics | Neuroscience | Physics | Pre-Health

 Core for Students in the Humanities

 If you’re majoring in one of the humanities, Core is a great way to get a leg up on coursework in your major, while completing the other components of the Gen Ed requirements.
 CC 111 & CC 212 (natural sciences) taken together will satisfy the Gen Ed Natural Sciences requirement; if you take all eight of the Core classes, you’ll have also satisfied the Gen Ed Mathematics & Computer Sciences course requirement.
 The Core Social Sciences, CC 112 & 211, will meet the Gen Ed Social Sciences requirement.
-Completion of the sophomore Core Humanities, CC 201 & 202, will give you credit for WR 150.
+Completion of the second-year Core Humanities course, CC 201, will give you credit for WR 150.

 Core for Students in the Social Sciences

 If your concentration is in the social sciences, you can use Core to complete your Gen Ed requirements while also complementing your education with the study of science, art, and music.
 CC 111 & 212 will satisfy your Gen Ed Natural Sciences requirement, and if you take all eight Core classes, your Gen Ed Math & Computer Sciences course requirement as well.
 The Core Humanities – CC 101, CC 102, CC 201, and CC 202 – will give you credit for the Gen Ed Humanities requirements as well as the CAS Writing requirement.